Code-Institute-Submissions/milestoneproject4-7/README.md

+# Greenwood Bikes

+## UX and UI

+### User Experience

+What GreenwoodBikes brings is a very easy-to-use website where a bicyclist can rent a bike and buy a bike tour in Greenwood, WY.

+### Strategy

+The strategy is simplicity - the user sees images of riders n Greenwood, Wy, and wants to ride there.
+Then the user sees the layout of quality bicycles for both road and trail, and the two bike tours as well.
+Decision making will be easy.

+### Scope

+The idea is to keep the scope right on the surface.
+Right there are the bikes and tours, ready to buy, no depth of the usere is required.
+Read the easy but informative Details and choose.

+### Structure

+The attractive but easy site layout facilitates action.
+The user's eye falls right where it should, and the decision is almost made for them.

+## Wireframes

 ## Existing Features

 1. The Navbar - The navbar is a fully responsive navigational element.
 It will be seen on all pages.
-It contains links to the login, the Bicycles page and the shopping cart.
+It contains links to the login, the Bikes & Tours page and the shopping cart.
 There is a search bar on it.

-2. The Home Page - The Home page is the opening page.
+2. The Home page - The Home page is the opening page.
+A carousel with three slides is seen.
+At the bottom left of the carousel slide, see a phrase about renting and touring.
+Under that is a button that takes the user to the Bikes & Tours page.

-3. The Bicycles Page - There you see a number of images which display either a bicycle rental, a Bicycle group tour, Bicycle services or Bicycle gear.
-Each image comes with a brief description of itself and the price.
+3. The Bikes & Tours page - The Bikes & Tours page is covered with images of bikes to rent and tours to buy.
+Each image is described byu a short text and is priced.

-4. Bicycles Details Page - Each image on the Bicycles Page can be tapped on to reveal a full page with the image and a more detailed text about what comes with that image.
+4. The Details page - If the user taps on a Bikes & Tours image, the page changes to the Details page, where the image is full-page and accomanied by a larger text which tells the user all about the image.

-5. Login - A place where the user can log in.

-6. Cart Page - A page which adds up the cost of rentals and purchases and charges the customer.
+5. Cart page - A page which adds up the cost of rentals and purchases and charges the customer.

 ## Technology Used